 HFMA Peer Review FAQs

-The Peer Review Program is a way for HFMA members to identify what products/services their peers are using to deliver organizational savings and performance improvements.
+The Peer Review Program is a way for HFMA members to identify what healthcare business solutions their peers are using to deliver organizational savings and performance improvements.

 Peer Review is not an endorsement by HFMA.
-The Peer Review process performed by HFMA is simply a means of identifying products and services for members' considerations.
+The Peer Review process performed by HFMA is simply a means of identifying healthcare business solutions for members' considerations.
 HFMA does not compare or rank them against one another and there are no exclusive relationships in a given category.

-To obtain Peer Reviewed status, all products and services must meet certain criteria.
+To obtain Peer Reviewed status, all healthcare business solutions must meet certain criteria.
 Some of the areas evaluated include:

-- Does the product/service add value to the Association, HFMA members and their organizations?
+- Does the business solution add value to the Association, HFMA members and their organizations?

-- Is the product/service accurate, effective and easy-to-use?
+- Is the business solution accurate, effective and easy-to-use?

 - Is there superior customer service and technical support provided?

-- Is the product/service based on practical industry knowledge and proven experience?
+- Is the business solution based on practical industry knowledge and proven experience?